TechBrenda/sickfits-frontend/README.md

 2. Fix annoying NaN error on Price field on Sell page (CreateItem component).
 3. Check Nextjs/Apollo sites for the ability to partially update cache, and check on the course again to see if there has been an update to video 23.
 Partial cache updating is not possible now and is preventing the site's page to load a new item after adding one without manually refreshing the page.
 4. Intercept error in Signup component to create a user friendly error if the unique constraint fails.
+5. Switch Signin and Signup so that you go to the Signin page to sign up rather than going to the Signup page to sign in.

+# Development WorkFlow
+1. Add schema and resolver in backend.
+2. Flip over to front end.
+3. Build an interface.
+4. Manage from there...